 The PURLS system was developed in a collaborative partnership of the Family Physicians Inquiries Network (FPIN) and The Journal of Family Practice as an objective of the University of Chicago Institute for Translational Medicine, funded through a Clinical Translational Science Award from the National Institutes of Health.
 We have developed a knowledge translation system called PURLs that exclusively targets newly published research expected to actually change family medicine and primary care practice.
 For an example of a published PURL, click here.

 PURLs generate new evidence-based recommendations for practice for family physicians and other primary care clinicians.
 PURLs are stimulated by the publication of new research that meets criteria for a new recommendation to change practice.
-The completed PURLs are published exclusively in The Journal of Family Practice.
+The completed PURLs are published in The Journal of Family Practice as well as Evidence-Based Practice.
 To learn more about PURLs published in JFP go HERE

 What are the criteria for PURLs?